barith/wallpaper-randomizer/README.md

 A cross-platform CLI tool that sets random wallpapers from configurable subreddits.

+WARNING: This is vibe coded and not properly tested and reviewed.

 ## Features

 - 🎨 Fetch wallpapers from multiple subreddits